A list of words and phrases insurance people use (but the rest of us don't really understand).

 Maximum allowable charge (refers to health insurance) — The highest amount the insurance company will allow as a covered benefit for a particular medical service.

-Maximum lifetime benefit (refers to health insurance) — The maximum dollar amount a health insurer agrees to pay on behalf of the insured for covered services during the course of his or her lifetime.
+Maximum lifetime benefit (refers to health insurance) — The maximum dollar amount a health insurer agrees to pay on behalf of the insured for covered services during the course of their lifetime.

 Medicaid (refers to health insurance) — A federal and state funded program that provides hospital and medical coverage to low-income people who meet certain criteria.